-You must be thinking, drawing a straight line with pen and paper is already almost impossible, drawing in digital must be even worse.
+You must be thinking, drawing a straight line with pen and paper is already almost impossible, drawing digitally must be even worse.
 Wrong there.
 Actually, you can draw a perfectly straight line in Photoshop.

 There’s so much you can do with lines in Photoshop, creating lines using different tools can make different effects.
 I always style lines to decorate text content and believe me, you can turn a straight line into many things, like stylish brush strokes, dotted/dashed lines, etc.